-- .1 "calendar year" means a period of one year starting on 1 January in the year in Sestion; - .2 "continuing professional development" ("CPD") means work undertaken set and above the normal commitments of a barrister and is work undertaken with a view to developing the barrister's skills, knowledge and professional standards in areas relevant to their present or proposed area of practice in order to keep the barrister up to date and material resolutions. - .3 "CPD Guidance" means guidance issued by the Bar Standards Board from time to time which sets out the CPD structure with which an EPP barrister should have regard to. - .4 "EPP" means the Established Practitioners R ogram e with requires barristers, once they have completed the NPP, to undertake CPD during each calendar year in accordance with these Rt. s. - .5 the "mandatory requirements" are ose in the wild so will be will be - .6 "NPP" means the New Practitioner P gramme which requires barristers to complete CPD in their first three calendar years of practice in accordance with these rules. - .7 a "pupillage year" is any calendar year in which a barrister is at any time a pupil. - .8 a "learning objective" is a statement of what a barrister intends to achieve through their CPD activities for that calendar year with reference to a specific aim and one or more outcomes.
+- .1 "calendar year" means a period of one year starting on 1 January in the year in question; - .2 "continuing professional development" ("CPD") means work undertaken over and above the normal commitments of a barrister and is work undertaken with a view to developing the barrister's skills, knowledge and professional standards in areas relevant to their present or proposed area of practice in order to keep the barrister up to date and maintain the highest standards of professional practice.

+- .3 "CPD Guidance" means guidance issued by the Bar Standards Board from time to time which sets out the CPD structure with which an EPP barrister should have regard to. - .4 "EPP" means the Established Practitioners Programme which requires barristers, once they have completed the NPP, to undertake CPD during each calendar year in accordance with these Rules. - .5 the "mandatory requirements" are those in Rules Q131 to Q138 below. - .6 "NPP" means the New Practitioner Programme which requires barristers to complete CPD in their first three calendar years of practice in accordance with these rules. - .7 a " pupillage year" is any calendar year in which a barrister is at any time a pupil. - .8 a "learning objective" is a statement of what a barrister intends to achieve through their CPD activities for that calendar year with reference to a specific aim and one or more outcomes.